leo-arch/clifm/README.md

 * **Quick search**: type `/REGEX` and CliFM will list all matches for the corresponding REGEX pattern.
 Example: `/.*\.png$` will list all the PNG files in the current directory.
 If you want to search for files in another directory, just tell the search function where to search: `/.*\.png$ /media/images`.
 And, if you want to further filter the search, you still can specify what kind of files you want.
 For example: `/[.-].*d$ -d /etc` will list all directories (-d) in /etc containing a dot or a slash and ending with 'd'.
-The quick search function also supports invert search: prepend the exclamation mark (!) to negate a given search pattern.
-For example: "!.*s$ -d /etc" will match all directories in /etc NOT ending with 'd', just as "!D*" will match all files in the current directory not starting with 'D'.
+The quick search function also supports invert search: prepend the exclamation mark (!) to negate or reverse a given search pattern.
+For example: `!.*s$ -d /etc` will match all directories in /etc NOT ending with 'd', just as `!D*` will match all files in the current directory not starting with 'D'.

 ![quick search](images/quick_search.png)